EmanuelSanchez/ELBETH/README.md

     Simulation and Cosimulation Tools.
     RAM Memory of 256 Kb.
     Scripts for simulation.
+    Tests for simulations.

 ##Software Details

-    The Software tool were used for create and design the Elbeth Processor are:
+The Software tool were used for create and simulate the Elbeth Processor:
      -Icarus Verilog
      -GTKWave
      -Python 3